CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-beta.md

 ## Data uplaod

-To automatically upload and encrypt files with SD Connect to a new destination folder, follow these steps:
+To upload and encrypt files with SD Connect to a new destination folder, follow these steps:

 1. **Select CSC Project**: Go to the SD Connect browser page and choose the relevant CSC project in the top left corner.